Holiday rentals in Winterton-on-Sea

 A 2.4-kilometre walking path starting on Beach Road meanders past several of the town’s historic landmarks, including the Winterton Lighthouse and Holy Trinity and All Saints Church.
 Many restaurants are clustered near Winterton Beach; look for freshly caught Cromer crab in season.
 The town’s location also makes it a great starting point for exploring Broads National Park and the city of Norwich, both nearby.

-Top things to do in Winterton-on-Sea
+What are the top things to do in Winterton-on-Sea?

 Caister Castle